siljabl/CellFlowQPI/Code/SyntheticData/README.md

 - create virtual environment
 - save config as dict
 - is u, v saved correctly compared to .tif images?
-(I.e. different origin) . improve resolution on RK?
+(I.e. different origin)
+- improve resolution on RK?
+- remove normalization of velocity field?
+Since normalizing in generate_data.py, full velocity field and tif velocity is not equal...